 Museum of Copenhagen

-Only 700 meters from the Visitors Centre you find Museum of Copenhagen, housed in one of the beautiful mansions from the 1700's.
+Only 700 metres from Copenhagen Central Station, you will find Museum of Copenhagen, housed in one of the beautiful mansions from the 1700's in the Vesterbro area.

-Don't miss THE WALL!
-It is a 12 meter long interactive multi-touch screen that, through thousands of pictures, displays the Copenhageners' lives and stories.
-THE WALL is placed at Queen Louises's Bridge in Nørrebro.
+Do not miss THE WALL.
+It is a 12-metre-long interactive multi-touch screen that, through thousands of pictures, displays the lives and stories of the Copenhageners.

-You can even participate in the storytelling and tell about your experiences in Copenhagen by uploading your photos of the city to THE WALL.
+In 2015, THE WALL is placed at Den Røde Plads square in the city's Nørrebro area.
+You can participate in the storytelling and tell about your experiences in Copenhagen by uploading your photos of the city to THE WALL.

-If you want to experience the city's ancient streets on foot, you can join one of the museum's summer walks or download free audio walks to your iPod.
+If you want to experience the city's ancient streets on foot, you can join one of the museum's free summer walks.
+Friday means free entrance to Museum of Copenhagen.

 Under 18 years